CDC to significantly loosen pandemic mask guidelines Friday - NewsBreak

 The Centers for Disease Control and Prevention on Friday will announce a change to the metrics it uses to determine whether to recommend face coverings, shifting from looking at COVID-19 case counts to a more holistic view of risk from the coronavirus to a community.
 Under current guidelines, masks are recommended for people residing in communities of substantial or high transmission — roughly 95% of U.S. counties, according to the latest data.

 The new metrics will still consider caseloads, but also take into account hospitalizations and local hospital capacity, which have been markedly improved during the emergence of the omicron variant.
 That strain is highly transmissible, but indications are that it is less severe than earlier strains, particularly for people who are fully vaccinated and boosted.
-Under the new guidelines, the vast majority of Americans will no longer live in areas where indoor masking in public is recommended, based on current data.5 things to know as Russia presses into Ukraine
+Under the new guidelines, the vast majority of Americans will no longer live in areas where indoor masking in public is recommended, based on current data.What is ‘stealth omicron’?

 The new policy comes as the Biden administration moves to shift its focus to preventing serious illness and death from COVID-19, rather than all instances of infection, as part of a strategy adjustment for a new “phase” in the response as the virus becomes endemic.